TKomericki/Rhetos-wiki/Creating-new-WCF-Rhetos-application.md

    1. Rhetos.Wcf
    2. Rhetos.CommonConcepts
    3. Rhetos.RestGenerator
-4. Make sure your project is in "*PackageReference*" format instead of using *packages.config*:
-   If your project contains *packages.config*, right-click the file in Solution Explorer and select "Migrate packages.config to PackageReference..." if available.
-   * If you get an error `Cannot convert from packages.config to PackageReference`, change Visual Studio settings: Tools => NuGet Package Manager => Package Manager Settings => Default package management format: "PackageReference".
-     Then make a new WCF project from scratch.
-5. Save the solution (File => Save All).
+4. Save the solution (File => Save All).
 In Visual Studio open Package Manager Console and run command `Add-RhetosWcfFiles`.
 It will add Rhetos WCF startup configuration and services to the application.
    * If the command results with execution policy error,